mlava/workspaces/README.md

 Once installed, this extension creates a page in your graph called 'Workspaces configuration' and will automatically navigate there.
 A dummy workspace definition is supplied which demonstrates the required format.

 Configuration is simple.
+Open the page you want in the main window, and whatever content you want in the right sidebar.
+Open or close the left and right sidebars as you prefer.
+Now, trigger the Command Palette command 'Create Workspace from current state' to create a new Workspace definition on your 'Workspaces configuration' page.

+You can also configure things manually (although why would you?):
-In the block indented under Left Sidebar: type either open or closed.
+- In the block indented under Left Sidebar: type either open or closed.
 Same for Right Sidebar:.

-For the Main Window: option, place a page uid in the indented block.
-For any pages or blocks you want in the right sidebar, create a comma-separated list of uids in the correct spot.
+- For the Main Window: option, place a page uid in the indented block.
+- For any pages or blocks you want in the right sidebar, create a list of uids, with each one on a new row.

 You will need to reload the extension to apply these changes, however a way to do this automatically is on the TODO list.

 TODO:
 1. apply changes to workspace definitions without reloading the extension
-2. Command Palette command to save the current state to a new workspace definition